galateeobservatory/mjpeg-camera-streaming/README.md

-# MJPEG streamer
+# MJPEG Raspberry PI streamer

-Stream MJpeg from a camera to a web page.
+Stream MJpeg from raspberry pi camera to a web page.

 ---